 1986 Larry Fritsch Negro League Baseball Stars #81

 For anyone thinking about adding a Dave Hoskins card to their collection, I have good news.
 When I said uncommon common, I wasn’t kidding.
 According to the Standard Catalog all three Topps cards I featured, even his RC, are “Common Players.”
-Double Headers are never cheap for any player, but I managed to grab the 1954 RC in pretty good shape for $8 including shipping.
+At the time of this writing, his 1954 rookie card in solid condition could be had for about the price of a burger and fries at Wendy’s.

 With the Dallas Eagles and even the entire Texas League now defunct I would love to see the Texas Rangers do something to honor the “Jackie Robinson of the Texas League.”
 Were the team ever to set up a small Dave Hoskins educational display at the stadium, I would gladly send over my entire collection of cards and memorabilia without hesitation.